SwissLife-OSS/Confix/README.md

 ```

 # Environments
-> This section is still in development.
-You can leave your feedback in the [Discussions](https://github.com/SwissLife-OSS/Confix-Reloaded/discussions/8) about this section.
+>  **ℹ️ This section is still in development.
+You can leave your feedback in the [Discussions](https://github.com/SwissLife-OSS/Confix-Reloaded/discussions/8) about this section.***

 It is common practice to deploy applications across various environments such as development, staging, or production.
 Each environment may require a unique set of configurations and variable providers.
 To accommodate this, Confix enables you to define the environments where your application will be deployed.